What is the Vroom-Yetton Decision-Making Model?

 Consultative Type 2 (CII)

 The leader shares problems with relevant followers as a group and seeks their ideas and suggestions and makes decisions alone.
 Here followers meet each other, and through discussions, they understand other alternatives.
-But the leader’s decision may or may not reflect the followers’ influence.
+However the leader’s decision may or may not reflect the followers’ influence.
 So, here followers’ involvement is at the level of helping as a group in decision-making.

 Group-based Type 2 (GII)